 O, God, we pray today for those who lead us in our community, in our nation, and in our world.
 Give to each one renewed energy for their lives and for their tasks of leadership.
 On this day may they find their bodies rested and their spirits restored.
-Give to each a new vision of their position.
+Give to each a new understanding of their position.
 May they see new possibilities for policy making and new possibilities of good for the people they serve.
-Reveal to all elected officials a common purpose and a common good that benefits all.
+Reveal to all elected officials a common purpose that benefits all.

 And make us citizens that are worthy of our Constitution, worthy of our Bill of Rights, worthy of our liberty, and worthy of great leaders.
 For we know that if you grant our petitons, then we shall have the nation we desire.

 In the name of Christ, our Lord, Amen.

 The week I preached on this sin I conducted anecdotal research to see how many people thought they were prone to greed.
 Few people did.
 They admitted to anger, envy, and gluttony, but no one confessed a problem with greed.
 A few attributed greed to others, but not to themselves.

 These isolated responses backed up my assumption: the face of greed has changed and few of us see it as a spiritual problem affecting us.
 The old image of greed is a character like Ebenezer Scrooge, sitting in a cold room, counting gold coins while earing fingerless gloves.
 Occasonal news stories back up our image when we hear of a woman in Detroit who was found frozen to death in an unheated house.
 Later authorities discover she had hundred’s of thousands of dollars in her bank account.